Periodic solutions and invariant torus in the R\"ossler System: Bifurcation of periodic solutions

-In the literature, the next natural step usually would consist in assuming some constrains on the first order approximation (in $\e$) of the parameters such that the first order averaged function vanishes identically, and then computing the zeros of the second order averaged function.
+In the research literature, the next natural step would usually consist in assuming some constraints on the first-order parameters (that is, $\alpha_1,$ $\beta_1,$ and $\gamma_1$) such that the first-order averaged function vanishes identically, and then computing the zeros of the second-order averaged function.
 This method can be implemented at any order of perturbation.
-Nevertheless, we shall see in Section \ref{sec:SA} that this procedure fails in providing limit cycles up to order 5.
-Here, instead of vanishing the first order averaged function we shall use Theorem \ref{te} as follow.
+Nevertheless, we shall see in Section \ref{sec:SA} that this procedure fails in providing periodic solutions up to order 5.
+Here, instead of vanishing the first-order averaged function, we shall use Theorem \ref{te} as follows.